Celeste Yim: Career

 Yim's career began in the mid-2010s, in indie stand-up shows in Toronto.
-They then were named to the Bob Curry fellowship for The Second City and worked as a juror for the Toronto Sketch Comedy Festival.
+They were named to the Bob Curry fellowship for The Second City and worked as a juror for the Toronto Sketch Comedy Festival.
 In 2017, Flare named them one of Canada's Top 100 Notable Women.
-They have also written for a number of publications, especially on topics of Korean-Canadian identity and racism in pop culture, including Vice and The Globe and Mail.
+They have written on topics of Korean-Canadian identity and racism in pop culture for publications including Vice and The Globe and Mail.

-In 2019, they were awarded the 2019 Canadian Women Artists' Award by the New York Foundation for the Arts.
-In May that year, their play Not Only Is Everyone As Wonderful was produced at the National MFA Playwrights Festival.
+In 2019, Yim was awarded the Canadian Women Artists' Award by the New York Foundation for the Arts.
+In May of that year, their play Not Only Is Everyone As Wonderful was produced at the National MFA Playwrights Festival.
+In 2021, Yim became a Lambda Literary Playwriting Fellow.

-In 2020, they were hired by Saturday Night Live, the only new writer to be hired for the show during that hiring season.
-In 2023, within the second-half of season 48, Yim became a writing supervisor for the show.
+In 2020, Yim was hired as a writer for Saturday Night Live, becoming the show's first writer to identify as non-binary.
+In 2023, during the second half of season 48, they became a writing supervisor for the show.
+In 2025, they announced they had left the show after five seasons.